 St Mary's Church is a medieval building, largely unspoilt by Victorian renovation, standing upon a hill overlooking the river Kennet.

-Services are currently in abeyance, although the church is occasionally open (as indicated by a "church open today" sign outside).
+Services are currently in abeyance, although the church remains open.

 See an architectural history of St Mary's Church.